NateT1337/CIS350-HW2-Tillery/README.md

 [Click here if you dare](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 Told you...
+Here's a picture of some trees I found online for free to make you feel better.
+Can't believe you fell for that man.
+Rookie mistake...
 ![Some pretty trees I found online.
 Hopefully this helps you heal from your self-inflicted wounds.](https://images.freeimages.com/image/previews/539/nature-tree-pack-5691310.jpg)